 Course is Designed for Educational Therapists, Learning Specialists, Teachers, and Parents

 My focus with AT4LD is technology for students with learning disabilities, ADHD, executive functioning deficits, and issues with processing information and memory.
 Roughly one in five students in the U.S. has brain-based learning difficulties that interfere with reading, writing, math, organization, focus, listening comprehension, and/or motor skills.
-However, only about a third of these 1-in-5 students are formally identified with Specific Learning Disabilities or attention issues and receive accommodations or services (IEPs, 504 plans).
+However, less than half of these 1-in-5 students are formally identified with Specific Learning Disabilities or attention issues and receive accommodations or services (IEPs, 504 plans).
 The others often struggle, may be mislabeled (lazy, unmotivated), and may develop secondary issues as a result (anxiety, depression, social problems, resistance to school).

-The course was specifically designed for Educational Therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges, typically working one-on-one or in small group settings.
+The course is designed around the needs of Educational Therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges, typically working with clients one-on-one or in small group settings.
 For more about the Educational Therapy profession, please visit:

 Association of Educational Therapists (AET) website: www.aetonline.org/